Ed Comitz has been named a 2017 Southwest Super Lawyer for excellence in the field of insurance for the sixth consecutive year.

 Dentists are particularly at risk for disability due to the strenuous nature of their job.
 Dentists are also some of the most likely to keep working through the pain–even if they shouldn’t be.
 Our new article in Dentaltown Magazine explores how working through chronic pain can affect dentists in their personal and professional lives.
 Read the full article at Dentaltown today.

-Three firm members, Edward Comitz, Patrick Stanley, and Mike Beethe, were selected by their peers as Members of Arizona’s Finest Lawyers.
-Mr. Comitz and Mr. Stanley practice in the areas of healthcare, disability insurance and commercial litigation, although Mr. Stanley adds estate planning to his skills.
-Mr. Beethe focuses on business transactions and real estate litigation.
+Edward Comitz and Patrick Stanley have been selected by their peers as Members of Arizona’s Finest Lawyers.
+Mr. Comitz and Mr. Stanley practice in the areas of healthcare, disability insurance and commercial litigation.
 The AFL has a limited membership of individuals who have attained positions of honor and trust in the legal community through their noteworthy achievements.